p4re/flua/README.md

 # Flua

-Flua is a Roblox scripting CLI tool designed to configure scripts before execution using **Booleans** and **Integers**.
-It enables developers to set adjustable parameters and toggle features dynamically, enhancing flexibility and customization.
+Flua is a Roblox scripting CLI with additional functions to configure scripts before execution using **Booleans** and **Integers**.
+It enables developers to set adjustable parameters and toggle features dynamically, allowing more flexibility and customization.

 ## features that may serve of use: